Sale!

 3 by 5 foot

-Michigan state flag for sale
+Michigan flag for sale

 Michigan flag description

-Michigan state flag - Made in USA
+Michigan flag - Made in USA